navganti/notes/references/@vaswaniAttentionAllYou2023.md

 ---
 # Attention Is All You Need

-## Summary
+>[!summary]

-In this paper, Vaswani et al. introduce the [[mlTransformer|Transformer]], a novel architecture which purely relies on [[mlAttention|attention]] for sequence transduction tasks.
+>In this paper, Vaswani et al. introduce the [[transformer|Transformer]], a novel architecture which purely relies on [[attention|attention]] for sequence transduction tasks.
 In comparison to previous work, the use of attention allows for connections to be made between elements at a further distance, as this mechanism does not rely on sequential processing unlike a recurrent neural network (RNN).
-This model outperforms the state of the art, and has since created the foundation for Large Language Models (LLMs) and generative pre-trained models (GPTs).

 ## Notes